jonhjelm/docs-and-training/workflow_creation/utilities_filechooser.md

 been developed.

-The File Chooser is a web application which is meant to be used as a step in CloudiFacturing workflows, serving as a GUI towards the cloud storage solutions offered in the project.
+The File Chooser is a web application which is meant to be used as a step in SemWES workflows, serving as a GUI towards the cloud storage solutions offered in the project.
 It also provides a user-friendly and natural way to obtain unique GSS names which can be used as input to other services later in the workflow chain.